 Zawadi’s expansive grounds are filled with coconut palms and flowering bougainvillea.
 Central to the property, between the main area and the beach, the infinity pool is surrounded by sunloungers and within easy reach of the Mswakini Beach Bar.
 Below the pool lies an area of raised beach with a set of steps leading down to the cove below.
 Currently Zawadi does not have a dedicated spa but spa treatments can be arranged in your private villa; guests are also welcome to use the extensive spa facilities at sister properties Breezes and Baraza.
 When we visited they were in the process of constructing a 900m jogging track through lush gardens planted with spice trees and tropical fruits.
 There will also be an open-air gym complete with chin-up bars, benches and weights!

 A variety of activities are on offer at the hotel, or can be arranged through them.
 A real attraction of Zawadi is the Oba-Oba Lagoon that lies just offshore, and is only a 10-minute walk from the beach.
 This shallow lagoon is home to a variety of corals and marine life and (we’re told) provides good snorkelling, even when the tide is out.
 Diving can be organised by the nearby Rising Sun Diving Center at Breezes Beach Club, which caters for divers of all abilities.
 Other watersports include sailing, kite-surfing and fishing.

 We are impressed with Zawadi.
-It is a stylish, contemporary small hotel that should offer a high level of service, framed by an informal beach atmosphere in a pretty little cove.
+It maintains a stylish design with a high level of service.
 Its location is quieter that its sister-hotels, and the nearby lagoon is a promising snorkeling spot.
-Promising for smart adult couples who enjoy minimalistic design.
+We think it is ideal for couples looking for an intimate property with a modern coastal design.

 - Michamvi Peninsula, Zanzibar